How to Use a Watch Winder

-Ideally, you want your watch running at the top 3/4 of its mainspring all the time, whether it’s on your wrist or in the winder in order to prevent wear on the clutch.
+Ideally, you want your watch running at the top 3/4 of its mainspring all the time.
+This is true whether it’s on your wrist or in the winder.
+It helps to prevent wear on the clutch.
 In an automatic watch, that mainspring requires about 80% to 90% tension to be considered fully wound.
 Normal activity only winds the mainspring 50% to 60%.
 A watch winder will keep your watch wound at around 80%.

 The Optimal TPD

 Next, you’ll need to set the TPD.
 TPD stands for turns per day, or how many full revolutions the winder turns in a 24-hour period.
 For every watch, there’s a magic number of turns per day to keep it running at its best.
 Too little TPD, and it doesn’t wind fully.
 Too many, and you risk wearing it out.
 The manufacturer should specify the exact number of TPD your watch needs in your manual, and a good watch winder will give you options on setting the TPD.
 If you can’t find your watch’s TPD or your winder doesn’t have the option to set the TPD, don’t worry.
 Most automatic watches need around 650 TPD.
 This will generally be the default setting.

 You’ll also need to set the turning direction.
 Most watches can wind bi-directionally.
 It’s self-explanatory enough, but having a bi-directional watch winder means that every time the winder cycles on, it turns in a different direction.
 The majority of watches are just fine in a bi-directional winding unit.
 However, some watches have different specifications, like clockwise or counterclockwise.
 A good watch winder will have all three settings available.